‘Catch Me if you Can’ Restauranteurs Blow Town Owing Everyone Money

 Now let’s meet the con men:

 The guy calling himself ‘Mark White’ and claiming to be the owner of Cook Shoppe to reporters, staff, and government officials was lying about his name and title.
 In fact, the same guy had opened up several similar businesses in LA in the past using the name ‘Michael Esposito’ and he blew town owing everyone money there too!
-He was involved in a catering company called ‘Zen Craft‘ and defunct news media business called Newsaratti both companies collapsed while owing there staff wages.
+He was involved in a catering company called ‘Zen Craft‘ and defunct news media business called Newsaratti.
 Janelle Bitker of the SF Chronicle did some excellent investigative reporting on this huckster’s past, it appears Espensito/White left LA with 13 lawsuits, with 13 former employees, clients and acquaintances.
 While Esposito’s name didn’t appear on official organizing documents for these businesses, former employees and clients say he portrayed himself as an owner (just like in SF).
 In the lawsuits, people said they’re owed roughly $180,000.
-Former employees, clients, and other associates told The Chronicle they are owed an additional $205,000 in lost wages, unpaid rent and unfulfilled catering gigs.
+Former employees, clients and other associates told The Chronicle they are owed an additional $205,000 in lost wages, unpaid rent and unfulfilled catering gigs.

-This guy stiffed people by not showing up with catering on their wedding days, opened up fraudulent businesses and never paid staff, and was kicked out of several locations for not paying rent.
-What an asshole.
+The guy stiffed people by not showing up with catering on their wedding days, opened up fraudulent businesses and never paid staff, and was kicked out of several locations for not paying rent.‘Michael Esposito’ was featured as part of a restaurantuer power couple in an LA magazine.

-Hoodline did some great local reporting on this story and here’s what they found out about this duo’s debts.
 In San Francisco Cook Shoppe racked up debts with its suppliers too, Bi-Rite Foodservice Distributors (BiRite) and Oakville Produce (Greenleaf), filed suit against Cook Shoppe and 212NYCSF LLC for breach of contract, seeking collective damages totaling over $80,000.
-No one knows how much rent they didn’t pay their landlords, Espensito/White used fake names in San Francisco, and never put his real name on anything we know of.
-His business partner Tooner was left holding the bag, and he’s literally in prison in New York now. (more on that below).
+No one knows how much rent they didn’t pay their landlords, Espensito/White used fake names, and never put his real name on anything in SF that we know of.
+His business partner Tooner was left holding the bag, and he’s literally in prison in New York now. (more on that bellow).

-We spoke with one of ‘White’s’ former employees Allie Tong, who is a social media consultant in SF, Allie was hired to help promote ‘White’s’ new restaurants, she said that White posed as the restaurant’s owner and liked to brag a lot about how much money they were spending on the renovations.
+We spoke with one of ‘White’s’ former employees Allie Tong, who is a social media consultant in SF, Allie was hired to help promote ‘White’s’ new restaurants, she said that White posed as the restaurant’s owner and liked to brag a lot about how much money they were spendingon the renovations.
 He bragged about renting out the two Gramercy Park spaces across the street and she said he bragged about talking to several other landlords in the area about opening up even more restaurants.
-He often used the name Tooner to officials and contractors around the restaurant.

-As we said before, we’re not writing this article just because it’s a fascinating story, but to warn people not to work for these individuals in the future.
-And since one is in prison (Tooner) and the other (White) will most likely use a fake name in his next scam, here are their faces again.
+As we said before, we’re not writing this article just because it’s a fascinating story, but to warn people not to work for these hucksters in the future.
+And since one is in prison and the other will most likely use a fake name in his next scam, here are their faces again.‘Lawrence Tonner’ (left) and ‘Mark White’ (right).
+If these two ever ask you to work for them, you should probably call the police

-We hope the vacancies on Church get filled soon, with honest people who pay their lenders, contractors and staff.
+We hope the vacancies on Church get filled soon, with honest people who pay they lenders and staff.